topohl/SLEAPanalyzer/README.md

 * [DLCAnalyzer](https://github.com/ETHZ-INS/DLCAnalyzer#getting-started)

 To use the modified DLCAnalyzer package and the required packages, follow the installation guide by DLCAnalyzer.
-For our purposes, you will also need to replace the original DLCAnalyzer package with the one provided here.

 ## Usage

 1. **Prediction of Animal and Arena Coordinates**

-   - Start by predicting animal and geometric (arena) coordinates.
-   - Utilize the respective Python notebook provided in the `SLEAPcoords` directory to extract the coordinates from the corresponding .h5 files.
+   - Predict animal and arena (geom) coordinates using the provided Python notebook in the `SLEAPcoords` directory.
+   - Extract coordinates from the corresponding .h5 files using the experiment-specific jupyter notebook for both animal and geom.

 2. **Merge and Format Coordinates Files**

-   - After extracting coordinates, proceed to merge and format the created coords files (animal and geom).
+   - Merge and format the created coords files (animal and geom).
-   - Use the `DLCA_Dataform` notebook for this purpose.
+   - Use the `DLCA_Dataform` notebook for this step.

 3. **Analysis of Merged Data**

-   - Analyze the resulting merged file using the provided code within the `SLEAPanalyzer` directory.
+   - Analyze the merged file using the code in the `SLEAPanalyzer` directory.
    - This code relies on basic functionality of DLCAnalyzer.
-   - Update the respective analysis code with the path of your merged dataframes and adjust the output directories to your preferred locations.
+   - Update the analysis code with the path of your merged dataframes and adjust the output directories.

 4. **Customization**

-   - Modify parameters to match experimental settings or provide user-defined definitions of angles or distances as needed.
+   - Modify parameters to match experimental settings.
+   - Provide user-defined definitions of angles or distances as needed.